faizan35/Terraform_Mastery_Hub/README.md

     - Design a multi-tier architecture with load balancers, auto-scaling groups, and databases.

+- **Exercise 1: Multi-tier Architecture**

+  - Task: Design and implement a multi-tier architecture with an application load balancer, auto-scaling group, and RDS database.

+- **Exercise 2: Exploring Advanced Features**

+  - Task: Experiment with dynamic blocks, count, or for_each in your Terraform configurations.

 ### Module 9: Terraform Ecosystem

 1.  **Terraform Ecosystem Overview**